lucianpls/Rounding-Integer-Division/README.md

 }
 ```

-Alternate solution that uses two divisions, so it's slower, but takes care of the
+Alternate solution that uses two divisions, so it's slower.
+Works for signed x, as long as y is positive.
 ```
 template<typename T>
 T math_rounddiv(T x, T y) {